MarioChao/HighStakes-96969Y/README.md

 Notes:

-- Some dummy sensors create an error if you read its value immediately after starting the program<br>
+- Some dummy sensors will error if you read its value immediately after starting the program<br>
 	Examples:
 	- Optical shaft encoder
 	- Inertial sensor